bombadil7/linuxTraining/lin_commands_notes.md

 ## GIT

 ### Merge Commits (Squash)
 Rebase interactive (`rebase -i`) can be used to combine several commits into one.
-Check out [a rebase -i Tutorial here] (http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).
+Check out [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html "tutorial").
 _It should only be done when noone else has pulled pulled the old commits from the repo!_
 - To combine four commits into one we could run:
 ```